-Today, I want us to take some time to think about the nature of this life that Jesus came into the world to bring to us.
-What is this life?
-What's the source of this life?
-And how do we experience it?
-That's what we are going to look at today.
-And so let's start by looking at the nature of this life.
+Today, I want us to take some time to think this about this life that Jesus came to bring.
+Specifically, I want to look at three simple questions: (1) What is this life?
+(2) What's the source of this life?
+And, (3) How do we experience this life?
+And so let's look at the first question.